adhivirapt/Bachelor-project/README.md

-Bachelor-Project
-## Project title
-Web Applications for Energy Benchmarking
+## Web Applications for Energy Benchmarking

 ## Motivation
 9 web benchmark applications developed to test energy efficiency of JavaScript functionalities.
 This experiment is conducted with the help of Trepn profiler and Android Runner Python framework.